• Skip to primary navigation

 If you love cookies and cream, you will absolutely fall in love with this Oreo fudge.
 Creamy white chocolate fudge is overloaded with Oreo cookies for an explosion of flavor.

 Absolutely, yes!
+I love the contrast of the white chocolate and the deep chocolate flavor of original Oreos, but you don't have to stop there.
 You can make so many variations and they are all delicious!
 Try any and all the types of Oreos there are.
-Yes, even the fudge-covered Oreos.
+Golden Oreos, fudge-covered Oreos, peanut butter Oreos, and chocolate-covered Oreos are all great options. .

 If you want to get really inventive, you can change up the flavor in the fudge itself.
 Add a drop of mint extract with your mint Oreos.
 Or maybe add in a swirl of peanut butter.